shivamujawame/AIW-Infra-Migration/Labfiles/module1-exercise3.md

     ![Screenshot showing the 'Show database connection strings' link for an Azure SQL Database.](Images/upd-show-connection-strings.png "Show database connection strings")

-    Copy the **ADO.NET** connection string and paste into the web.config file on **smarthotelweb2**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**
+    Copy the **ADO.NET** connection string and paste it into the web.config file on **smarthotelweb2**, replacing the existing connection string.  **Be careful not to overwrite the 'providerName' parameter which is specified after the connection string.**

-    > **Note**: You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the connection string there, and then paste into the VM.
+    > **Note**: You may need to open the clipboard panel on the left-hand edge of the Bastion window, paste the connection string there, and then paste it into the VM.

     Set the password in the connection string from {your_password} to **<inject key="SmartHotel Admin Password" />**.